Aberfeldy Distillery

 1960-1973: Transitional Era.

 In 1960 Aberfeldy was a small two-still distillery that fell into place with many others in the post-war era of Scottish distilling.
 In that year the first of several changes took place when the stills were converted to mechanical stoking.
-There are very few bottlings of Aberfeldy from this era so it is difficult to say anything about its character, but it's fairly safe to say that given the old-style nature of its production and location it would be a fairly robust and old fashioned Highland spirit with a much more waxy, herbaceous and fruit-driven profile than current bottlings.
+There are very few bottlings of Aberfeldy from this era so it is difficult to say anything about its character but it's fairly safe to say that given the old-style nature of its production and location it would be a fairly robust and old fashioned highland spirit with a much more waxy, herbaceous and fruit-driven profile than current bottlings.

 1973-Present: Modernisation and Stepping Out.

-Bacardi have continued to quietly nurture Aberfeldy for over 25 years now, periodically refreshing the packaging and keeping the distillery's offering fresh by augmenting the core range with a series of limited releases.
-Sales of Aberfeldy single malt whisky have grown enormously under Bacardi's tenure and the distillery capacity has been increased by almost 50% in recent years to over 3 million litres.
-The installation of a biomass boiler around a decade ago is reported to have cut Aberfeldy's carbon emissions by 95%, enhancing the distillery's environmental credentials.
+Bacardi have continued to quietly nurture Aberfeldy for over 25 years now, periodically refreshing the packaging and augmenting the core range with a series of limited releases.
+Sales of Aberfeldy single malt whisky have grown enormously under Bacardi's tenure and the distillery capacity has been increased by almost 50% in recent years to over 3 million litres, enabling Aberfeldy to continue being a keystone malt for Dewar's while continuing to grow its profile as a single malt whisky.
+Aberfeldy is a rare distillery making extremely enjoyable Highland single malt whisky without too much pomposity or self-importance, something to be commended in this day and age.

 Leave a comment